- What are tics?

 - Clonazepam also alters the production of chemicals in the brain to reduce the severity and frequency of tics.

 Note that these are prescription medications and come with a few side-effects.
 So speak to your doctor to determine what’s best for your child.
+It must be noted that very few simple tics that is not due to an underlying condition ever need medication as the potential side-effects usually outweigh the benefit.

 [ Read: OCD In Children ]